mkrueger/unarc-rs/doc/hyper.md

 Each compressed block begins with a 13-bit `teststrings_index` (tsi) value:

-- Values 256-8191: Number of string table entries to read
+- Values 256-8191: Number of string table entries in this block
-- Value 255: End-of-stream marker
+- Value 255: End-of-stream marker (signals no more data)

+After reading, the tsi is multiplied by 2 (`tsi <<= 1`) to convert to byte offsets for the 16-bit word-addressed string table.

 ### Version-Dependent Parameters